Native Foods and Gut Health: How Traditional Diets Support a Strong Microbiome

 Key Native Foods and Their Gut-Supporting Properties

-Native people consumed large quantities of wild berries, corn-based fermented foods, whole grains such as wild rice, quinoa, and legumes, and root vegetables.
-These plant foods provide an excellent source of fiber, antioxidants, and gut-healthy properties, such as prebiotic fiber and probiotics.
+Native people consumed large quantities of wild berries, corn-based fermented foods, whole grains such as wild rice and quinoa, legumes, and root vegetables.
+These plant foods provide excellent sources of fiber, antioxidants, and gut-healthy properties, including prebiotic fiber and probiotics.
 Additionally, these crops were easy to find and grow, making them a perfect staple for their diet.

-In addition to these fiber-rich foods, other native foods like wild leeks and garlic, prairie turnips, and echinacea were consumed.
+In addition to these fiber-rich foods, other native foods such as wild leeks, garlic, prairie turnips, and echinacea were consumed.
 These foods also provide a large number of anti-inflammatory compounds, such as polyphenols and antioxidants, which are effective at targeting inflammation.
 Some of these foods were used medicinally in addition to being consumed as part of their daily diet.

-All these foods are important in cultivating a healthy, diversified gut microbiome.
+All of these foods are important for cultivating a healthy, diverse gut microbiome.

 Functional Ingredients in Native Foods: Benefits for Your Gut